LeeC0X/UMGCbootcamp/Howthewebworksexercise/Howthewebworksexercise/README.md

 - **What is HTTP?**

-    Hyper Text Transfer Protocol witch allows clients to get or set data from or to a server.
+    Hyper Text Transfer Protocol which allows clients to get or set data from or to a server.

 - **What is a URL?**